YetAnotherConnor/ReactionThreadsMenu/README.md

 `reactionThreads-menu` allows users to send the menu command and recieve a new menu
 - Defaults to true, but adding `reactionThreads-menu = false` in your config disables this

-`reactionThreads-oldMenus` menus created prior closed threads can create a new thread
+`reactionThreads-oldMenus` menus created in prior closed threads can create a new thread
 - Defaults to true, but adding `reactionThreads-menu = false` in your config disables this

 ### Information